iceteagroup/wisej-examples/README.md

 ### Improvements

+* ComponentMixin - Use a mxixn to give different appearances to a Component.
+For now it covers only TreeNode case. - 03 Aug 2018
-* GoogleMaps - Use GoogleMaps reverse Geolocation: show full Geocode tree - 02 Aug 2018
+* GoogleMaps - Use GoogleMaps reverse Geolocation: show full Geocode tree. - 02 Aug 2018
 * GoogleMaps - Use GoogleMaps reverse Geolocation: get Coords from address and vv.. - 31 Jul 2018
 * GoogleMaps - Use Geolocation extension to get current location. - 29 Jul 2018